horagong/CarND-LaneLines-P1/writeup.md

 ## Possible improvements
 * Auto resizing of the height of the region of interest so the curve lane are not to exceed the center of the region.
 * Tuning of the Color range.
+* Drawing the average of the previous lanes to reduce a shiver of lane.
+* Tring to exclude outliers before regression, like RANSAC.